The Story of Tracy Beaker: Adaptations

-The Story of Tracy Beaker was adapted for television by the BBC ran for five series on CBBC from 8 January 2002 to 9 February 2006, featuring Dani Harmer as Tracy Beaker.
+The Story of Tracy Beaker was adapted for television by the BBC, airing for five series on CBBC from 8 January 2002 to 9 February 2006, featuring Dani Harmer as Tracy Beaker.
 The first series was filmed in London, but from series two, the series moved to Wales due to a suggestion from the producer, Jane Dauncey.
-In 2008, a spin-off from The Story of Tracy Beaker, was announced under the working title of Beaker's Back', but the show was named 'Tracy Beaker Returns instead.
+In 2008, a spin-off from series was announced under the working title of Beaker's Back, but the show was named Tracy Beaker Returns instead.
 It aired on CBBC for three series from 8 January 2010 to 23 March 2012.
-The former La Sagesse School in Jesmond, Newcastle upon Tyne was used as The Dumping Ground set In March 2012, Amy Leigh Hickman announced a spin-off from Tracy Beaker Returns called The Dumping Ground in the CBBC HQ.
-It had been announced following Dani's decision to quit her role as Tracy and has aired on CBBC since 4 January 2013; it is currently in its tenth series.
+The former La Sagesse School in Jesmond, Newcastle upon Tyne was used as The Dumping Ground set.
+In March 2012, Amy Leigh Hickman announced a spin-off from Tracy Beaker Returns called The Dumping Ground.
+It had been announced following Dani's decision to quit her role as Tracy and has aired on CBBC since 4 January 2013; it has since finished airing its thirteenth series, with a fourteenth to air in 2026.
 The first series was filmed at the same location as Tracy Beaker Returns, but since Series Two, the series has been filmed in Morpeth, Northumberland.
 The series have also had spin-off series.

 In late 2006, The Story of Tracy Beaker was adapted into a musical, featuring Sarah Churm as Tracy Beaker.